corda/corda-docs-portal/content/en/tools/archiving-service/archiving-cli.md

 * `restore-snapshot` - restores the vault and deletes the snapshot

+To delete specific transactions identified by their ids - for example, because they hold data that should not be in the ledger - use the `delete-transactions` command in place of steps 1-3.
+It marks the given transactions, together with every transaction that depends on them, and creates the snapshot; the job is then completed with the same `export-snapshot` and `delete-vault` (and optionally `delete-snapshot`) steps.

 Commands which access or update the transaction and attachment tables on the Corda vault have an optional `--record` parameter to record the SQL to a file rather than execute it immediately.